Kips-alih/my-gallery/README.md

 * Click on a single photo to expand it and also view the details of the photo.
 * Search for different categories of photos
 * Copy a link to the photo to share with my friends.
-* View photos based on the location they were taken.
+* View photos based on the location they were taken.You can copy a link to the image details from the app

 ### To run this application